Sagoia/GLOVE/README.md

 **ATTENTION: Python 3 is supported only, so you need to install python 3.x version**

-Linux and macOS Users can also use the equivalent bash shell script, as follows
+Linux Users can also use the equivalent bash shell script, as follows

 ```
 ./update_external_sources.sh